Key takeaways from court documents in case against Bryan Kohberger and some questions that remain

 Phone records showed the suspect was near the victims' residence numerous times in the months before the killings.

-The 28-year-old PhD student in criminal justice was extradited to Idaho from his home state of Pennsylvania Wednesday.
+The 28-year-old PhD student in criminal justice was extradited to Idaho Wednesday from his home state of Pennsylvania.
 Facing four counts of first-degree murder and one count of burglary, Kohberger did not enter a plea during his initial court appearance Thursday.

 The suspect was arrested in Pennsylvania December 30, nearly seven weeks after Kaylee Goncalves, 21; Madison Mogen, 21; Xana Kernodle, 20; and Ethan Chapin, 20, were found fatally stabbed in an off-campus home.

-Here are key takeaways from the court documents -- which include the probable cause affidavit used to support Kohberger's arrest and obtain a warrant -- and the questions that remain.
+Here are key takeaways from the court documents -- which include the probable cause affidavit used to support Kohberger's arrest and obtain a warrant -- and some questions that remain.

 DNA allegedly found on a knife sheath at the crime scene